Official Title

 follow-up, participation in the CARE program will result in decreased caregiver's

-Therapeutic improvements in Hyp.
-1a will be mediated by RF, as it reflects mentalizing
+(b) Therapeutic improvements in Hyp.
+1a will be mediated by RF, as it reflects

-health and access to healthcare.
+emotional health and access to healthcare.
 Hyp.
-2. (a), The Valera Health app, will result in
+2. (a), The Valera Health app, will

-decreased caregiver's perceived stress, increased access to healthcare, and increased
+result in decreased caregiver's perceived stress, increased access to healthcare,

-and connectivity to families who lack them during the study period. (b) We will explore
+technology and connectivity to families who lack them during the study period. (b)

 2. Study Timelines